k9mail/k9mail.app/contribute.md

 ### Submit a patch

 Create a pull request based on K-9's master branch.
-See the <a href="https://github.com/k9mail/k-9/wiki/CodeStyle">Code Style</a> for more information
+See the [Code Style](https://github.com/k9mail/k-9/wiki/CodeStyle) for more information

 ## Documentation